 On October 26, 2010, the Prince George's County Council approved CR-66-2010, establishing a PFFIP district for the financing and construction of the interchange for a total cost of \$79,990,000.00.
-Pursuant to CR-66-2010 (Sections 6, 7 and 8), a cost allocation of the interchange has been determined for all properties within the PFFIP district.
+Pursuant to CR-66-2010 (Sections 6, 7 and 8), staff has determined a cost allocation of the interchange for all the properties within the PFFIP district.
 The allocation for each development is based on the proportion (percentage) of average daily trips generated by each development passing through the intersection, to the estimated total average daily trips contributed by all the developments in the district passing through the same intersection.
-The PPS's future traffic impact (or average daily trips) becomes the basis on which each development's share of the overall cost is calculated.
+The application's future traffic impact (or average daily trips) becomes the basis on which each development's share of the overall cost is calculated.
 Since this development trip generation falls within the grandfathered trip cap, no participation in this funding strategy will be required.

-Based on the preceding findings, adequate transportation facilities will exist to serve the subdivision, in accordance with Subtitle 24.
+Based on the preceding findings, adequate transportation facilities will exist to serve the proposed subdivision, in accordance with Subtitle 24, if the application is approved with the conditions recommended in this technical staff report.

-10. Site Access and Layout-The subject property is bound by private rights-of-way Snapping Turtle Lane to the north, Manor Park Drive to the south, and Bluestone Way to the west.
+7. Site Access and Layout-The subject property is bound by private rights-of-way Snapping Turtle Lane to the north, Manor Park Drive to the south, and Bluestone Way to the west.
 Woodyard Road, a public right-of-way, abuts the subject property to the east.
 Water Rock Way, a private street previously approved under DSP-19062, divides the subject site into two parts.
 On the west side of Water Rock Way are Blocks O and P, separated by Turtle Drive.
 On the east side of Water Rock Way are Blocks Q and R, separated by Riverstone Way.
 Riverstone Way and Turtle Drive are located within the boundaries of this PPS; however, Water Rock Way is not.
-The internal streets connect to the perimeter streets outside the PPS boundaries at locations which bring them into alignment with the cross streets of adjacent blocks.
-A system of internal alleys is also included to serve the lots.
+The internal streets connect to the proposed perimeter streets outside the PPS boundaries at locations which bring them into alignment with the cross streets of adjacent blocks.
+A system of internal alleys is also proposed to serve the lots.
 The streets and alleys of the development are designed in a grid pattern which will enhance the internal circulation of the property.
 The site will ultimately connect to adjacent development within Parkside, located north of Snapping Turtle Lane; to adjacent development within the Moore Property, located west of Bluestone Way; and to adjacent development within Westphalia Town Center North, east of Woodyard Road and south of Manor Park Drive.

-Eleven lots along Manor Park Drive are shown with front driveway access to that street.
-However, the rest of the lots are provided rear access from the alleys.
+Eleven lots along Manor Park Drive are proposed with front driveway access to that street.
+However, the rest of the lots are proposed to have rear access from the alleys.
 No townhouse lots with frontage on Woodyard Road, the sole perimeter public street, have direct vehicular access to the public street, per DPIE requirements; these lots are served by private Alley 4.
-No alleys have dead ends longer than 150 feet.
+No proposed alleys have dead ends longer than 150 feet.
 One alley, Rustling Reed Road, has been named for addressing purposes, as the lots served by this alley front on private Snapping Turtle Park.